OperationSpark/first-website/README.md

 ##Prerequisites

-* Students will require a Github account and will need to remember their Github username and password.
+* Students will require a GitHub account and will need to remember their GitHub username and password.
-* Students will require a Cloud9 account - they will login to Cloud9 using their Github credentials.
+* Students will require a Cloud9 account - they will login to Cloud9 using their GitHub credentials.
 * Students should have basic knowledge of HTML and gone through the [Intro to HTML](https://github.com/OperationSpark/javascript-wiki/wiki/HTML-Intro) lesson.

 ##Overview